rapidsai/deployment/source/guides/colocate-workers.md

 ## Creating a RAPIDS `DaskCluster` using `kubectl`

-Here is an example resource manifest for launching a RAPIDS Dask cluster with worker pod affinity
+Here is an example resource manifest for launching a RAPIDS Dask cluster with worker Pod affinity

 ```yaml
 # rapids-dask-cluster.yaml